brettbuddin/modtransplant/README.md

 We recently went through the process of merging a project dependency into the main project (removing the dependency) at [InfluxData](https://influxdata.com).
-After struggling to do the `go.mod` merging by hand, I wrote this tool to help with the process.The goal is to keep changes the resulting `go.mod` (after triggering the `go` tool) to a minimum, and yield a depeendecy graph that's as close as possible to the original.
+After struggling to do the `go.mod` merging by hand, I wrote this tool to help with the process.
+The goal of this program is keep changes the resulting `go.mod` (after triggering the `go` tool) to a minimum, and yield a depeendecy graph that's as close as possible to the original, but with the source module no-longer being a dependency of the destination.

 ### Usage